upschmidtcreek/polaris-react/src/components/RangeSlider/README.md

 - Be labeled as “Optional” when you need to request input that’s not required
 - Validate input as soon as merchants have finished interacting with a field (but not before)
 - Always be used with `accessibilityInputs` when range slider has dual thumbs, to provide accessible alternatives to sliding the thumbs
+  /** Displays text fields as the prefix and suffix for the dual thumb slider only */

 ---